nuxt/nuxt/docs/3.api/1.composables/use-runtime-config.md

 ```

 ::alert{type=info}
-Any environment variables set within `.env` file are accessed using `process.env` in the Nuxt app during **development** and **build/generate**.
+Any environment variables set within the `.env` file are accessed using `process.env` in the Nuxt app during **development** and **build/generate**.
 ::

 ::alert{type=warning}
-In **production runtime**, you should use platform environment variables and `.env` is not used.
+In **production runtime**, you should use platform environment variables, and `.env` is not used.
 ::

 ::alert{type=warning}
-When using git, make sure to add `.env` to the `.gitignore` file to avoid leaking secrets to the git history.
+When using Git, add `.env` to the `.gitignore` file to avoid leaking secrets to the Git history.
 ::

 ## `app` namespace

-Nuxt uses `app` namespace in runtime-config with keys including `baseURL` and `cdnURL`.
+Nuxt uses an `app` namespace in runtime-config with keys including `baseURL` and `cdnURL`.
 You can customize their values at runtime by setting environment variables.

 ::alert{type=info}
 This is a reserved namespace.
-You should not introduce additional keys inside `app`.
+Do not introduce additional keys inside the `app`.
 ::

 ### `app.baseURL`